Join us for the 8th annual RunnersWorld Tulsa Urban Adventure Race!

 AID STATIONS: Your aid stations will be Quik Trips that are located approximately every 2-3 miles on the course.
 We will give you a Quik Trip card to use to purchase food and drink when you pick up your packet for the race.
 Quik Trip is not a sponsor nor are they involved in putting on this event and therefore you will act just like any other "paying" customer.
 You may NOT take anything for free.
 There will be only one other aid stations along the course at RunnersWorld Tulsa, providing water and sports drink, some simple food items (fruit, chips/pretzels, cookies) and maybe some more substantial food items.
 They might not provide all of your nutritional needs during the race.
 You should still carry some of your own food, some extra cash, have it crewed for you, or buy it in stores, delis or restaurants you pass along the way.
 You will also pass by some park drinking fountains if you need extra water.
 This is part of the urban adventure and fun of an event like this.
 Keep in mind that many stores may close at night.
 The aid stations will also not have any extra amenities like cots or anyplace to nap at night except at RunnersWorld Tulsa.
 Aid station staff at RunnersWorld will check you in, make sure you’re ok, help you with directions if needed and give you encouragement and support.
 You will still have to be somewhat self-reliant.
 Please only enter this race if you are prepared for that.

-BAGS: Runners entered in the 100 Mile run may have one bag at the start/finish, for the primary purpose of having a change of clothes, a headlamp or other safety gear.
+BAGS: Runners entered in the 100 Mile or 50 mile run may have one bag at the start/finish, for the primary purpose of having a change of clothes, a headlamp or other safety gear.
 Please do not use large bags for drop bags, and please let the race director know in advance if you would like to leave a larger bag (like a suitcase) at the finish.
 There is also a shower available for after the event if you need to get cleaned up before leaving.

 PACERS: The race is held on public paths and streets which will be fully open to the public.
 There are no absolute restrictions on pacers or crew except that no pacers are allowed before the 25 mile point (after lap one).
 Pacers (and crew) can meet you at any point on the course, not only at aid stations.
 Pacers are very strongly recommended at night, or after the 25 mile point.
 This is for runner security, to prevent getting lost, and for safety in case a runner becomes ill or disoriented.
 Two or more registered runners may run the entire race together.
 Pacers will not be an absolute requirement, but are very very strongly recommended, as previous runners will attest.
 Sunset is approximately 8:30 p.m.
 Runners will have to arrange for their own pacers.